We try to reach our goal of more climate action and sustainability in a parallel approach:

 Besides telling stories, creating awareness and connecting people we use Proasis as test and research platform for sustainable technology.
 Current projects are:

-- Marshall Islands Project about low carbon sea transport
+- Assignments for the Marshall Islands Project about low carbon sea transport (GIZ implemented)

 - Test of non-toxic antifouling for ships and yachts